-- in-tank heater element, which burns out.
-The only solution is replacing it with a new one.
+- In-tank heater element, which burns out.
+The only solution is to replace it with a new one.

-- NOx sensor can break or give false readings
+- The NOx sensor can break or give false readings

 Countdown warning system

-If there is a problem with AdBlue system, your Mercedes will be limited to a number of starts or miles driven before it is not possible to restart it.
+If there is a problem with the AdBlue system, your Mercedes will be limited to the number of starts or miles driven before it is not possible to restart it.

-It is very important to deal with any issues regarding the AdBlue system without delay.
+Dealing with any issues regarding the AdBlue system without delay is very important.